gbmhunter/blog/content/electronics/circuit-design/h-bridges/index.md

 With a bit of clever circuitry, you can create a H-bridge made from discrete components that only requires two control lines, direction and PWM.

-{{< img src="full-bridge-schematic-two-control-inputs-discrete-components.png" width="1067px" caption="A full-bridge example schematic made from discrete components.
-This circuit only requires two control inputs and has shoot-thru protection."  >}}
+{{% figure src="full-bridge-schematic-two-control-inputs-discrete-components.png" width="1067px" caption="A full-bridge example schematic made from discrete components.
+This circuit only requires two control inputs and has shoot-thru protection."  %}}

 As a bonus, it also has shoot-through protection!